benschwarz/metaquery/README.md

 ## How do I know if my browser supports matchMedia?

-Open a developer console, type `window.matchMedia`, if you get undefined, you'll need a polyfill.
+Open a developer console, type `window.matchMedia`, if you get undefined, you'll need a polyfill for that browser.

 ## Adding your own javascript events